Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Does Shopify charge transaction fees?

 You can avoid transaction fees by using Shopify’s built-in payment gateway, Shopify Payments.
-However, if you use a third-party payment gateway, Shopify charges you a transaction fee of between 0.6% and 2.0%, depending on your plan.
+However, if you use a third-party payment gateway, Shopify charges you a transaction fee of up to 2%, depending on your plan.

 Do I need any special hardware or software to use Shopify?